 The combustion happens in a fraction of second which increases the pressure of air fuel mixture to drive the piston down.
-Therefore, the combustion energy released as expected is an impulse.
+Therefore, the combustion force as expected is an impulse, which releases a certain amount of energy instantly.
 The pressure was modeled using state-space method.
 Since (2.2.2) suggests that rate of change in pressure depends upon instantaneous value of pressure, integrator was used to simulate the pressure.
 The rest of the model is based on physical addition of forces rather than state space equation.
-The simulation of uncontrolled FPE is shown in Figure 6.3.
+The FPE engine without controlling action will have decaying oscillation, as shown in Figure 6.3.